 How to Get Mold Out of Carpet

-Have you had a leak or flooding in the home, and the carpet is moldy?
+Have you experienced flooding in the home, and have a moldy carpet to show for it?
 Here's how to salvage it—and how to know if it's beyond salvaging.

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Mold is a living, growing organism that can appear as green, gray, or white patches on carpet and can add a strong musty odor to a room.
-It can lead to chronic allergies, asthma, and even bronchitis.
+Mold is a living, growing organism—a type of fungus—that thrives in damp environments.
+On carpet, mold can show up as green, gray, black, or white patches, and it can add a strong musty odor to a room.
+Mold can lead to chronic allergies, asthma, and even bronchitis.

-While you may be able to mitigate smaller spots of mold yourself, sections greater than 5 feet in width require treatment by professionals, because it’s likely the mold has invaded the underlay or flooring, which is much harder to remove.
+While you may be able to mitigate smaller areas of mold yourself, sections that are more than 5 feet wide require professional treatment.
+In these cases, the mold has likely seeped into the underlayment or flooring, which makes it much harder to treat or remove.

 • Poor ventilation in the surrounding area